-We named our eldest son Dominic, because it means belonging to the Lord.
+My husband and I find etymology fascinating, and this child’s name carries a sense of “belonging to the Lord.”
 I’ve always believed it, but facing the reality that our son didn’t in fact belong to us, that we couldn’t heal him or sustain him or hold on to him—it was a hard place.

 I had the chapel to myself, which was good, because emotion is loud and desperation bottles up inside, and all I could think was: NOT MY CHILD.

-The past four years have wrung us dry as a family.
-Circumstances have squeezed tight from every possible angle, and brokenness and sin have nearly choked the life out of us, and as 2014 dawned I couldn’t face this new gauntlet.
+The previous four years had wrung us dry as a family.
+Circumstances had squeezed tight from every possible angle, and relational dysfunction and sin had nearly choked the life out of us, and as the new year dawned I couldn’t face this gauntlet.

 There is only Jesus.

 A wounded Savior, I’m desperate for him.
 It’s moments like those where I need the crucifix.
 I need to see God himself coming to enter into suffering and death.
 I need to see him draw near to us in the face of our doubt and grief and show us the wounds in his hands and his side.

 When friends’ stories of loss brush close: the woman whose five-year-old was suddenly given a few months to live, the dying mother who stores up letters for her children to read after she’s gone, the missionary who came home on furlough to find a terminal cancer diagnosis, the dear suddenly-widowed friend and her bereft children, the Code Blues ringing through the hospital halls —it is too much for me.